nautobot/nautobot-app-device-onboarding/docs/user/app_overview.md

 A plugin for [Nautobot](https://github.com/nautobot/nautobot) to easily onboard new devices.

+!!! note
+    Throughout this documentation, the terms "app" and "plugin" will be used interchangeably.

 ## Description/Overview

-`nautobot-device-onboarding` is using [Netmiko](https://github.com/ktbyers/netmiko) and [NAPALM](https://napalm.readthedocs.io/en/latest/) to simplify the onboarding process of a new device into Nautobot down to, in many cases, an IP Address and a site.
-In some cases, the user may also have to specify a specific Device Platform and Device Port.
+The `nautobot-device-onboarding` plugin is using the [netmiko](https://github.com/ktbyers/netmiko) and [NAPALM](https://napalm.readthedocs.io/en/latest/) libraries to simplify the onboarding process of a new device into Nautobot down to, in many cases, an *IP Address* and a *Site*.
+In some cases, the user may also have to specify a specific *Device Platform* and *Device Port*.

 Regardless, the Onboarding Plugin greatly simplifies the onboarding process by allowing the user to specify a small amount of info and having the plugin populate a much larger amount of device data in Nautobot.

 In most cases, the user would specify:

 - Device Name
 - Site
-- Platform **
+- Platform [^1]
-- Transport Port **
+- Transport Port [^1]

-> ** Necessary for onboarding NXOS API, Arista EOS, or any other platform not using SSH as a transport
+[^1]: Necessary for onboarding NXOS API, Arista EOS, or any other platform not using SSH as a transport

 And the Onboarding Plugin would populate the following: